 Anyway, I get a lot of e-mails about Hunter boots, whether in regard to size, style, fit or finish.
 And as we’re in the middle of “April Showers,” I figured that it’s the perfect time to post about the topic.
 So, without further ado, below are my tips for buying Hunters!

 1. If in between sizes, go a half size down.
 I typically wear a size 7.5 in shoes, but I wear a (U.S.) 7 in Hunter boots–and have the right amount of room in them, even with the Welly Socks.
-If I wore a 7, however, I’d probably stick with the 7.
-(Hunter boots only come in whole sizes, by the way.)
+If you’re used to wearing super thick socks, I recommend trying them on in store with your thick socks just to make sure. ( If I wore a 7, however, I’d probably stick with the 7.
+Hunter boots only come in whole sizes, by the way.)

 2. Decide whether you like the “Tall” or “Short” boots.
 I’m 5’5, for reference, and am wearing the Original/gloss boots in “Tall” and “Short” in the below photos.
 (Note: the pink boots are no longer available.
 However, they’re still available in kids.
 Scroll down to read sizing advice.)

 3. Consider the “Huntress” version if you have wide calves.
-The Huntress features a larger calf circumference–16.5 inches compared to the Original’s 15 inches–and its shaft is 14 inches, which is two inches shorter than the Original’s height.
+The Huntress features a larger, more wide calf circumference–16.5 inches compared to the Original’s 15 inches–and its shaft is 14 inches, which is two inches shorter than the Original’s height.
 It’s also a bit roomier in the ankles, and has a straighter cut.

 4. The adjustable back version is a great alternative for wide calves.
 It has the height of the Original boot, but a calf circumference that expands from 15 to 17 inches.
 It also comes in the matte finish.